 Gabbeh Rugs | Oriental Rugs | Iranian Carpets | Tribal Rugs

-Gabeh rugs feature bright colors with simple designs, stylized plants, animals and rectilinear geometric forms; a few offer patterns and imagery that are asymmetrical, which make them unique.
+Gabbeh rugs feature bright colors with simple designs, stylized plants, animals and rectilinear geometric forms; a few offer patterns and imagery that are asymmetrical, which make them unique.
 Some weavers freely exercise their imagination to create such rugs which appeals to the modern consumer.
 As a result, Gaba rugs have become popular, so much so that production of this rug style has become widespread in major rug making regions, notably in India.
+Some Gabbeh rugs are vegetally dyed in southern Iran with handspun wool with simple design and color.
 Beautiful Rug offers a selection of contemporary Gabbeh rugs from Iran, India and Pakistan that have simpler designs that use several colors.